VikeLabs/lecshare-api/README.md

-# lecshare-api
+# Lecshare API

-Node.js backend to host file retrieval and login in Lecshare.
+> An serverless backend service framework for the Lecshare.

+The [Serverless](https://serverless.com/) framework is used for this project alongside AWS Lambda, AWS API Gateway, and Go.